pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 ## Usage

-Select your path (or paths) and run the extension
+Select your path (or paths) and run the extension.

-Shapes need to be converted to paths (Object - Object to Path)
+Shapes need to be converted to paths (Object - Object to Path).

 The extension can either convert the path to a stright line with nodes correctly spaced, number the nodes on both the original and new path for checking, or add a label to each path segment with it's length.
 You can choose decimal precision, scale factor and unit for the segment length labels.